 We carried out a number of other robustness checks to confirm the robustness of our tests in Tables 5 to 7.
 These extra tests are not explicitly reported but available on request.
-For example, we considered the subset of countries for common versus civil law, similar language regimes, country exclusions, different measures of legal indices, subsets of different years, other control variables, etc. For all of our specifications the data pointed to the legal complements hypothesis for the context of the voluntary legal protections offered by UCITS and country level legal standards.
+For example, we considered subsets of common versus civil law countries, countries with similar languages, country exclusions, different measures of legal indices, subsets of different years, and other control variables.
+For all of our specifications, the data point to the legal complement hypothesis for the context of voluntary legal protections offered by the UCITS and country-level legal standards.